 Fines and Fees

 Please return library materials on time.
-You will be charged the current replacement cost for each item not returned.
-There are no refunds for replacement fees, even if the lost material is recovered.
+You will be charged the current replacement cost for each item not returned 30 days after its due date.
+The replacement fee will be waived when the item is returned in good condition.
 If the item is returned damaged, you will be charged a damage fee.

 Fines and fees are payable at any Oakland Public Library location by cash or check.
 You can also pay your fines online.